 Phone: (828) 803-5087

-Beyond regular weekly grooming, the occasional bath will keep him clean and looking his best.
-Grooming can be a wonderful bonding experience for you and your pet.
-Their strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+Beyond regular weekly grooming, the occasional bath will keep your Spanish Mastiff clean and looking his best.
+Grooming can be a wonderful bonding experience for you and your dog.
+The strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+Their ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

 Though a relatively calm breed, the Spanish Mastiff should have some daily exercise to promote his physical and mental health.
-Options for exercise could include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities like chasing a ball rolled along the floor or teaching him new tricks.
+Options for exercise could include play time in the backyard, preferably fenced, or being taken for walks several times a day.
+Exercise can also come in the form of indoor activities like chasing a ball rolled along the floor or learning new tricks.
 Certain outdoor activities like swimming, hiking, or retrieving balls can provide a good outlet for expending energy.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.